mjankari/ee309-lab-report-2/main.typ

 germanium, which is the softer more fragile type of the two.

-Using germanium in the context of the experiment, the output voltage will be clipped below $4.7V$ in @circuit-with-positive-dc-source rather than $4.3V$, and below
-$-5.3V$ in @circuit-with-negative-dc-source rather than $-5.7V$.
+Using germanium in the context of the experiment, the output voltage will be clipped below $4.7V$ in @circuit-with-positive-dc-source rather than $4.3V$, and below $-5.3V$ in @circuit-with-negative-dc-source rather than $-5.7V$.

 === Question 2

 ==== Circuit 3

 In @circuit-with-positive-dc-source, The input voltage is being clipped below a certain threshold.
-In @schematics-of-positive, the anode of the diode faces a positive DC source of $5V$, while the cathode of the diode faces the positive side of $V_"in"$.
+In @circuit-with-positive-dc-source, the anode of the diode faces a positive DC source of $5V$, while the cathode of the diode faces the positive side of $V_"in"$.

 For the voltage to be read in $V_"o"$, $V_"in"$ facing the negative side of the diode must be larger than the combined voltage in the positive side.